-To enable the Nagios check which collects the data from Nagios instance:
+To enable the Nagios check and begin collecting data from your Nagios instance:

-# Section used for global Nagios check configinit_config:# check_freq: 15 # default is 15instances:- nagios_conf: <nagios_conf_path> # /etc/nagios/nagios.cfg# collect_events: True # default is True# passive_checks_events: True # default is False# collect_host_performance_data: True # default is False# collect_service_performance_data: True # default is False
+# Section used for global Nagios check configinit_config:# check_freq: 15 # default is 15instances:- nagios_conf: <nagios_conf_path> # /etc/nagios/nagios.cfg# collect_events: False # default is True# passive_checks_events: True # default is Falsecollect_host_performance_data: True # default is Falsecollect_service_performance_data: True # default is False

-Once the StackState Agent is restarted, wait for the Agent to collect the data and send it to StackState.
+Once the Agent is restarted, wait for the Agent to collect data and send it to StackState.